salluzziluca/UBA/Gestión del Desarrollo de Sistemas Informáticos/Wideband Delphi.md

 The participants should make sure the final task list is as complete as possible.
 Se pueden agregar nuevas tareas si surgen.

 ## Completing the Estimation
+Se termina cuando:
 - The overall task list has been assembled
 - You have a summarized list of estimating assumptions
 - The estimators have reached consensus on how their individual estimates were synthesized into a single set with an acceptable range

+Estimates are predictions of the future, and the range reflects the inherent uncertainty of gazing into the crystal ball.
+You might present three numbers: the average of the estimates as the planned case, the minimum value as the best case and the maximum as the worst case.
+Or you could present the average value as the nominal expected outcome, plus the maximum-minus-the-average value, and minus the average-minus-the-minimum value